What you should know

 - You may need to donate blood before your surgery.
 Your blood is stored in case you need it during or after your surgery.

-- You may need to take antibiotic medicine before your surgery.
-This medicine may help prevent you from getting an infection after surgery.
+- You may need to take antibiotics before your surgery to help prevent a bacterial infection after surgery.

-- You may need to have blood and imaging tests.
-You may have a urine or blood test to see if you are pregnant.
-A chest x-ray, pelvic ultrasound, or abdominal CT scan may also be done.
-Ask your caregiver for more information about tests that you may need.
+- You may need blood or urine tests before your surgery.
+You may also need a chest x-ray, pelvic ultrasound, or abdominal CT scan.
+Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location of each test.

 The day of your surgery: